Jeff had a goal:

 Jeff

-Jeff was at a major pivot in his longstanding senior executive finance leadership career.
+Jeff* was at a major crossroads in his longstanding senior executive leadership career.
 He had been with the same F500 pharmaceutical for 12+ years, where he advanced rapidly to roles of increasing scope, responsibility, and challenge, with repeated success.

 As a "utility" finance leader, his background was diverse.